gyang94/fluss/website/blog/2025-07-01-tiering-service.md

 ![](assets/tiering_service/tiering-committer.png)

-The **TieringCommitter** operator wraps up each sync cycle by taking the `WriteResult` outputs from the TieringSourceReader and committing them in two phases—first to the data lake, then back to Fluss—before emitting status events to the Flink coordinator.
+The **TieringCommitter** operator wraps up each sync cycle by taking the `WriteResult` outputs from the TieringSourceReader and committing them in two phases: first to the data lake, then back to Fluss, before emitting status events to the Flink coordinator.
 It leverages two  components:

 - **LakeCommitter**: Provided by the pluggable `LakeTieringFactory`, this component atomically commits the written files into the lakehouse and returns the new snapshot ID.
 - **FlussTableLakeSnapshotCommitter**: Using that snapshot ID, it updates the Fluss cluster’s tiering table status so that the Fluss server and lakehouse remain in sync.